Measure and Dimension of Sums and Products: Introduction

-While Theorem \ref{first thm} applies to arbitrary sets $Y$, it should be noted that Theorem \ref{haus oberlin thm} and Theorem \ref{haus wolff thm} can be generalized to any appropriately curved $(d-1)$-dimensional surface \cite{alex}.
-However, it is not possible to replace the sphere in Theorem \ref{haus oberlin thm}or Theorem \ref{haus wolff thm} by an arbitrary $(d-1)$-dimensional set.
-An appropriate modification of Example \ref{cone example} illustrates this.
+Theorem \ref{real wolff thm} can be generalized to any $(d-1)$-dimensional surface with non-vanishing Gaussian curvature \cite{alex}.
+However, there is no hope of replacing the sphere in Theorem \ref{real wolff thm} by an arbitrary $(d-1)$-dimensional set, as the following example shows.